Measles, Mumps, Rubella Vaccine

 The vaccine can also be given to infants younger than 12 months who will be traveling internationally.
 These infants should also get the two routine shots at ages 12-15 months and 4-6 years.

-Adults born after 1956 who have not been previously vaccinated may need 1-2 doses.
+Adults born after 1956 who have not been previously vaccinated may need at least one dose.
 Talk with your doctor if you were not previously vaccinated.

-What Are the Risks Associated With the Measles Vaccine?
+What Are the Risks Associated With the MMR Vaccine?
 TOP

 Who Should Not Get Vaccinated?
 TOP